HornPenguin/Booklet/documents/user/installation.rst

 ===============

 HPBooklet provides 3 types of executable files for Windows, Linux(Ubuntu), and OSX.
-Basically, we offer two type of program, *command line* interface and *gui* interface.
+Basically, we offer two types of program, *command line* interface and *GUI* interface.

 Command interface
 ====================